ahonn/logseq-plugin-todo/readme.md

 A simple to-do list plugin for logseq

+> If my plugin has solved your problem and you would like to show your appreciation, you can choose to support me by [buy me a coffee](https://www.buymeacoffee.com/yuexunjiang).

 ### Feature
 - quick add new to-do items to today's journal page
 - show all today's to-do items (include scheduled & today's journal page)